LaxarJS/laxar/docs/concepts.md

 ### Activities

-A LaxarJS _activity_ is a widget without a visual representation, performing a task for the user _behind the scenes_.
+A _LaxarJS activity_ is a widget without a visual representation, performing a task for the user _behind the scenes_.
-For example, a _login widget_ might talk to an authentication service itself, but it might also delegate this task to an _authentication activity_ using the event bus.
+To build upon the previous example, a _login widget_ might talk to an authentication service itself, but it might also delegate this task to an _authentication activity_ using the event bus.
 When the authentication mechanism changes (e.g. from a plain HTTPS login to OAuth) only the activity needs to be exchanged, while the widget might remain untouched.
-In contrast to libraries and regular AngularJS services, Activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.
+In contrast to libraries and regular AngularJS services, activities participate in the lifecycle of the page and are attached to the event bus, which allows them to communicate with other widgets using publish/subscribe.

-Another possible example would be a web search widget offering a search box with a list of web search results.
+Another possible example would be a _web search widget_ offering a search box with a list of web search results.
 Instead of hard-wiring the widget to a specific search engine, one could implement multiple engine-specific activities and choose depending on user preference.
-Because the search widget does not know any of the activities (it just _subscribes_ to the search results) one could even define a "proxy" activity to combine results from multiple searches without touching any of the other implementation.
+Because the search widget does not know any of the activities (it just _subscribes_ to the search results) one could even define a "proxy" activity to combine results from multiple searches without touching any of the other implementations.

 Another way to think of it is that _widgets have to run in the browser, while activities might run in any JavaScript environment_.
 In contrast to visual widgets, activities do not have HTML templates nor CSS styles.
-To sum it up, widgets support direct user-interaction, while activities always perform tasks behind the scenes, such as talking to (REST) services or coordinating different widgets.
+To sum it up, widgets support direct user-interaction, while activities perform tasks behind the scenes, such as talking to (REST) services or coordinating different widgets.

 ### Pages

-A LaxarJS _page_ combines and configures widgets and activities that should be displayed together by embedding them in an HTML skeleton (the layout).
+A _LaxarJS page_ combines and configures widgets and activities that should be displayed together by embedding them in an HTML skeleton (the layout).
 When navigated to, the runtime loads the page and puts the widgets referenced by the page into the associated layout to display them.
 The page also defines the publish/subscribe topics that the widget instance use to communicate resource state and user actions.

 An individual widget is still somewhat generic in that it allows to perform a specific task _in any context_.
 For example, a social buttons bar might allow to share _any content_, and the specific list of social sites to share on might be _configurable_.
-The page establishes this context, for example _by placing_ the social buttons below the article (rendered from markdown by another widget), and _by configuring_ that twitter and tumblr should be offered, but not LinkedIn.
+The page establishes this context, for example _by placing_ the social buttons below a news article (rendered from markdown by another widget), and _by configuring_ that twitter and tumblr should be offered, but not LinkedIn.
 This does not mean that all widgets must be broadly reusable: a widget to manage the inventory in a video game would probably not be useful anywhere else.
 But it means that reuse is supported for those widgets where it makes sense.

 While widgets and activities are implemented in JavaScript and HTML, pages are written using JSON in a declarative fashion.
 This reflects on the fact that pages do not contain application logic, but merely assemble and configure a set of widgets.
+Usually, each page occupies its own "screen" in your application, but there are mechanisms to divide pages into fragments and to _compose_ them back together.

 ### Layouts

-Layouts are skeleton HTML documents, which contain placeholders (_widget areas_) within which widget instances can be placed.
+_LaxarJS layouts_ are skeleton HTML documents, which contain placeholders (called _widget areas_) within which widget instances can be placed.
 Each page specifies a layout that the LaxarJS runtime should use for it.
 A layout can contain all the scaffolding markup of your application (such as copyright footers and navigation), but you may also choose to implement these areas as widgets to allow for re-use and configuration.